Abrar10592/MechaFind/README.md

 ## Project Description & Purpose

-MechaFind is a bilingual Flutter mobile application designed to instantly connect drivers (both guests and registered users) throughout Bangladesh with verified local mechanics—no membership needed.
+MechFind is a bilingual Flutter mobile application designed to instantly connect drivers (both guests and registered users) throughout Bangladesh with verified local mechanics—no membership needed.
 Leveraging GPS and robust networking, MechaFind ensures fast, trustworthy, and transparent assistance by dispatching SOS requests and facilitating direct communication, especially in rural and out-of-coverage zones.

 ### Goals